 The idea is pretty intuitive.
 The project was born a while ago out of an interest in cafes that are outside of the usual orbit in some way, an interest in the less official circuits, the ones that don’t reproduce the same forms of hegemonic consumption as everyone else.
 These places have a lot to do with a community that is on its way to disappearing entirely.

 Like with everything, the seed of it is rooted in childhood.
 We’re not sure if our parents really went to that many neighborhood cafes, but it’s something that came out of the materials of our childhood; the colors, the smells, like a grandmother’s house.
 There’s something in these places that’s attractive.
-There’s something ideological that they possess and is worth fighting for.
+There’s something ideological that they possess that’s worth fighting for.
 They foster connections between people and alternative forms of consumption.

 What do you mean by alternative forms of consumption?